lynnlilu/lynnlilu.github.io/_publications/2019-10-journal-KeyListener-TMC.md

 I am the first student author of this paper.
 IEEE Transactions on Mobile Computing is the premier international journal on mobile computing and communication.
 IEEE TMC is a CCF-A journal.

+This paper was recognized as a highly cited paper of Essential Science Indicators.
+[WOS](https://webofscience.clarivate.cn/wos/alldb/full-record/WOS:000607805200004)

 [View the full paper](https://www.doi.org/10.1109/TMC.2019.2947468)